BenjiJackson1/startup/notes.md

    a href="https://www.example.com" target="_blank"
     img src="image.jpg" alt="Description of the image"
 /a
+- Just a normal image without a link would use img tag with alt and src inside of it
 - DNS records that will map domain names to IP addresses (A records) or other domain names (CNAME records), cannot map to another domain if not using CNAME which allows for aliasing.
 - In the domain name: banana.fruit.bozo.click, the top level = click subdomain = banana.fruit, and root domain = bozo.click ( root has TL included as well)
+- In JavaScript, using a # selector typically refers to selecting an HTML element by its ID.
+For example, if you see a line like this:
+  - const element = document.querySelector('#myElement');
+  - Here's what it does:
+      document.querySelector: This method selects the first element in the document that matches the specified CSS selector.
+  - This line of code retrieves the first element with the ID myElement and assigns it to the variable element.
+You can then manipulate this element using JavaScript, such as changing its content, style, or attributes.
+- Arrow functions are more concise functions in JavaScript, if you use curly braces you need to say return or else it will be undefined output.
+They do not have their own this context, and they require less code because there is no "function" written out
+- map:	Run a function to map an array to a new array	a.map(i => i+i)
+- You can change the box-sizing CSS property from the default value of content-box to border-box in order to redefine the width and height to also include the padding and the border.
+This often makes it easier to style elements when their visual size matches their actual size.
+The padding will inherit things like the background color, it will take on the background color of the parent element if the element itself does not have its own background color defined.
+- Using action listeners:
+  - const submitDataEl = document.querySelector('#submitData');
+submitDataEl.addEventListener('click', function (event) {
+  console.log(event.type);
+});
+- DOM in JavaScript:
+   - The Document Object Model (DOM) is an object representation of the HTML elements that the browser uses to render the display.
+The browser also exposes the DOM to external code so that you can write programs that dynamically manipulate the HTML.
+The browser provides access to the DOM through a global variable name document that points to the root element of the DOM.
+If you open the browser's debugger console window and type the variable name document you will see the DOM for the document the browser is currently rendering.
+   - For everything in an HTML document there is a node in the DOM.
+This includes elements, attributes, text, comments, and whitespace.
+All of these nodes form a big tree, with the document node at the top.
+   - The DOM supports the ability to insert, modify, or delete the elements in the DOM.
+To create a new element you first create the element on the DOM document.
+You then insert the new element into the DOM tree by appending it to an existing element in the tree.
+To delete elements call the removeChild function on the parent element.
+   - The DOM also allows you to inject entire blocks of HTML into an element.
+The following code finds the first div element in the DOM and replaces all the HTML it contains.
+If you are injecting HTML, make sure that it cannot be manipulated by a user.
+Common injection paths include HTML input controls, URL parameters, and HTTP headers.
 - In the CSS box model, the ordering of the box layers starting from the inside and working out is as follows:
 Content: This is the innermost layer where text, images, and other media reside.
 Padding: This layer surrounds the content and creates space between the content and the border.
 Padding is transparent.